shieldgenerator7/MTGArena-SG7/CustomDecks/Lillia.md

 Lillia, Strong Capable Dream Fawn
 5 cost, 5/5
+legendary enchantment elk centaur creature
 Trample
 Whenever an opponent draws a card outside their draw step, Lillia does 1 damage to them.

-The Death of the Dreaming Tree
-2 cost Saga
-1\.
-Reveal the top X cards of your deck, put one of the revealed cards in your hand, then put the rest on the bottom of your library in any order, where X is the hand size of target opponent.
-2\.
-Gain 2 mana of any color combination.
-Use this only to play a plant or enchantment creature from your hand.
-3\.
-Tap target creature with toughness greater than its power.
-It doesn’t untap on its controller’s next untap step.
-4\.
-Destroy target 2 cost artifact or enchantment.
+Other elk centaur creatures you control have +1/+0 and trample.

 Root Infection
 1 cost instant
 Destroy target artifact or enchantment with converted mana cost X or less, where X is that artifact’s or enchantment’s controller’s hand size.

-Chop the Tree
-2 cost instant
-Deal 2 damage to target creature.
-Then if it’s a plant, artifact, or enchantment, destroy it.

 Thought Cloud
 3 mana sorcery
 Target opponent reveals their hand until the end of their next turn.
 During this time, each player may 2 mana as an interrupt.
 If they do, they choose a revealed card.
 That card’s controller then discards that card and draws 1 card.

+Melatonin Fruit
+2 mana enchantment
+At the end of an opponent’s turn, if their hand size is 7 or more, they are now Sleeping (Sleeping players can’t play cards from their hand.
+Sleeping ends when the player takes damage)

+Tap: target opponent draws a card.

+Prance
+1 mana instant
+Tap target permanent you control.
+If you do, it gains Hexproof until the start of your next turn.

+Leaf Grazer
+2 cost, 2/2
+elk creature
+tap, 1 mana: draw a card

+Brush Clearer
+1 cost, 1/1
+elk creature
+tap: add 1 mana.
+If an opponent has a hand size of 7 or more, add 2 mana instead

+Bark Scraper
+3 cost, 1/3
+elk creature
+tap: tap target land an opponent controls